title

 scope and content

 The collection consists of items belonging to Mr and Mrs Kawasaki while they were in an internment camp in Slocan, BC.
 The items include a stove, a washtub, a kerosine lamp and three photographs.
-The collection also contains objects from Mr and Mrs Kawasaki's time in Hastings Park.
+The collection also contains objects from Mr. Kawasaki's time in Hastings Park.

 biography